Magnus Erlingmark

-Per Magnus Erlingmark (born 8 July 1968) is a Swedish former footballer who played as a defender, midfielder, and forward.
-A versatile player, he is best remembered for his time with IFK Göteborg with which he won four Allsvenskan titles.
-A full international between 1990 and 1998, he made 37 appearances for the Sweden national team and appeared at UEFA Euro 1992 and at the 1994 FIFA World Cup where Sweden finished third.
+Per Magnus Erlingmark (born 8 July 1968) is a Swedish footballer who mainly played as a defensive midfielder.
+A prime example of a utility player in football, he is best known for his time with IFK Göteborg with which he won four Allsvenskan titles.
+A full international between 1990 and 1998, he made 37 appearances for the Sweden national team and appeared at two international tournaments: UEFA Euro 1992 on home soil and the 1994 FIFA World Cup, where Sweden finished third.

 Club career

 Early career

 Erlingmark started off his career with BK Forward before signing with the Allsvenskan club Örebro SK in 1989.
 After having appeared in more than 100 Allsvenskan games for Örebro, he signed with IFK Göteborg ahead of the 1993 Allsvenskan season.

 IFK Göteborg

 Erlingmark helped IFK Göteborg to four straight Allsvenskan titles between 1993 and 1996.
 His most memorable time with the club came during the 1994–95 UEFA Champions League season, where he helped Göteborg win their group ahead of FC Barcelona, Manchester United, and Galatasaray by scoring four goals.
 He played a total of 471 games for the club from 1993 until his retirement in 2004.